 Welcome to the Collegiate Recovery Community (CRC) at Iowa State University (ISU).
 Collegiate Recovery Community is a support-based and student-focused program to provide and connect students in recovery or seeking recovery from issues such as substance use, gambling, gaming, and more to the necessary services, resources, and opportunities to help them thrive at ISU.

-Welcome to the beginning of the Collegiate Recovery Community (CRC) at Iowa State.
-We started building this initiative in early 2018, and will incrementally continue to grow the opportunities and resources for students over the coming years.
+Student Health and Wellness started building this community in early 2018, and plan to grow the opportunities and resources for students over the coming years.

 For more information:

-If you are interested in learning more, becoming involved, or simply have any questions about the CRC at Iowa State, you may contact firstname.lastname@example.org
+If you are interested in learning more, becoming involved, or simply have any questions about CRC at Iowa State University, you may contact firstname.lastname@example.org

 Association for Recovery in Higher Education